Easy Red Velvet Marble Loaf Cake

 - The cake is perfect for snack, breakfast or dessert

-- It’s not too sweet and the crumb although dense and tight is nice and tender.
+- It’s not too sweet and the crumb is tender, fluffy and moist

 What is marble cake?